turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 git commit -m "Initial Commit -- Add Readme"
 ```

+Commit messages should be in an active present tense, this may be 'Add' or 'Adds' but not 'Added' or 'Adding'.
+For more on git convention check out this [blog](https://chris.beams.io/posts/git-commit/).

 Run `git status` one more time.
 Since we committed all of our changes,
 our working directory is now "clean".